Ginger Riley Munduwalawala

 Ginger Riley Munduwalawala (c.1936 – 1 September 2002) was an Aboriginal Australian contemporary artist.
-He was born incountry, in the Limmen Bight area of the Gulf of Carpentaria coast.
-His first language was Marra, now a critically endangered language.
-Riley became an artist during the 1950s as a result of his encounter with Albert Namatjira.
+He was born in South East Arnhem Land in the Northern Territory of Australia in the Limmen Bight area, 45 kilometers inland from the Gulf of Carpentaria coast.
+Riley was of the Marra people, with ties to other language groups in the Ngukurr region due to the Mission's inter-clan settlement.
+His first language was Marra, now critically endangered.